 I began filling up my second bucket, and out of the corner of my eye saw that Lars had already filled both of his and was trying to catch a water sphere.

 We passed the town circle and I saw that the dark side of the coin was teetering for control.
-The light side was almost completely gone, and from the tower came a sudden, loud chime, the warning signal.
+The light side was almost completely gone, and from the tower came a sudden, loud chime.
+The second one.

 I stumbled to a halt and looked around me frantically, panic already shoving up through me, until I saw him standing ten feet back.
 He was staring into the western woods with an odd expression, the woods drenched with the Fog that was starting to spread out onto the streets.

-I dont know.
-It couldnt have been a Mistwalker, he said, and I gave him a disbelieving look.
+“I… I don’t know.
+It couldn’t have been a Mistwalker,” he said, and I gave him a disbelieving look.